nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 [username@biowulf ~]$ swarm -f fit_HCT116-scRNA-ss_MOCK_2.swarm --time 12:00:00 -t 8  -g 24 --merge-output --module julialang
 ```
+`-t` flag is for time
+`-g` flag is for memory

-(choose a time longer than maxtime (remember to convert seconds to hours))
+(choose a time longer than maxtime (remember to convert seconds to hours), and make sure to allocate enough memory)

 This will submit a job into the Biowulf queue.
 To check the status of your job type: